oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_X11_Requirements.md

 The OpenICC project [Colour Management Near X](http://www.freedesktop.org/wiki/OpenIcc/ColorManagementNearX) implemented the idea.
 As a result the net-color spec was born to describe the basic communication.
-A plugin for [compiz](http://www.compiz.org/) can be installed through the oyranos-xorg-compiz RPM.
+It covers and continues most of the above outlined ideas.

 #### net-color spec